 The Different Types of Alcohol You Can Use to Make Vanilla Extract

 If you’re looking at homemade vanilla extract recipes, this post is for you.
-It is designed to give you a little insight into the various types of alcohol you can use in it and how each option gives you a slightly different taste.
+It is designed to give you a little insight into the various types of alcohol you can use and how each option gives you a slightly different taste.
 As tradition has it, most people will use Vodka, but there are others who switch out the Vodka for Rum, Bourbon, or Brandy.

 We hope this post will inspire you to do a little experimentation of your own!

 Before we get too much into the different variations of making homemade vanilla extra, we wanted to let you know the few things you’ll need if you want to make your own vanilla extract at home.

 - Vanilla Beans - About 10 vanilla beans for every 8 oz of alcohol (FDA standard is .9 oz of beans per 8 ounces of alcohol)